In the Beginning:

 Abram sojourns in Egypt during a famine.
 Although the word sojourn looks as though it might be related to making a journey, it refers to a temporary stay.
 To learn more, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

-read on only if you love language
+read this item only if you love language

 the popes inspire us—called to be faithful